Matthew Bonnan: Significant discoveries

 In the spring of 2008, Bonnan was involved with a new Morrison Formation dinosaur quarry in Hanksville, Utah.
-His expertise in the concentration of Sauropod dinosaurs metapodials (and/or caudal vertebrae) a were sought after by and aided the excavation efforts of the Burpee Museum of Natural History.
+His expertise in the concentration of Sauropod dinosaurs metapodials (and/or caudal vertebrae) aided the excavation efforts of the Burpee Museum of Natural History.
 After leaving Illinois to join Stockton University in New Jersey, it became logistically difficult for Bonnan to work the Burpee and he is no longer involved with the Hankville quarry.

 The Bare Bones: An Unconventional Evolutionary History of the Skeleton

 In 2016, Bonnan published a book, The Bare Bones: An Unconventional Evolutionary History of the Skeleton, designed to introduce undergraduates and curious lay readers to the anatomy and evolution of the vertebrate skeleton.
 Bonnan's book approaches the topic of vertebrate evolution from the perspective of the skeleton as a living machine, using analogies with technology and tools to help readers understand how vertebrate animals "work."
 Since its publication, the book has received several positive reviews.